obonaventure/cnp3/book-2nd/mcq-ex/mcq-congestion.rst

  b.
 Same question, but assume now that the fourth segment sent by the client experienced congestion (but was not discarded).

-8. A TCP has been active for some time and reached a congestion window of 8000 bytes.
+8. A TCP has been active for some time and reached a congestion window of 8000 bytes (its initial value was 1000 bytes).
 At this point, there is no unacknowledged data and the application running on the client tries to send 2000 bytes of data.

  .. tikz::
     :libs: positioning, matrix, arrows